barryclark/jekyll-now/_posts/2018-01-22-klaskarena.md

 title:      Klaskarena
 date:       2018-01-22 12:31:19
 active:     No
-summary:    App to track standings for Klask games played in the office.
+summary:    Track standings for Klask games played in the office with an iOS and Progressive Web App
 category:   Personal project
 thumbnail:
 tags: